7Protection M1 Review

 Upon sliding your head into this helmet, the high levels of comfort were immediately apparent.
-While some helmets, like the Leatt DBX 3.0 for example, use a firmer material on the interior of the lid, the 7Protection uses good ol' fabric over foam.
+The 7Protection uses good ol' fabric over foam in the interior.
 This creates an exceptionally plush and cush feel shared by the Giro Disciple MIPS.
 While the turbines in the Leatt helmet may boast extra levels of protection, the pillow-like feel of the M1 is great.

 The fit is comfortable with no pressure points.
 The cheek/jaw bone pads are snug and remain in firm contact with your face without restricting speech or mouth movement.
 The top of the head fits into the top of the helmet well with no apparent ill-fitting pockets or extra space.

 If we had one critique on the comfort levels, we might point to the rear of the helmet where the shell meets the back of the head.
 There appears to be a little bit of extra space in this area of the helmet.
 The rear doesn't exactly cup or cradle the back of the head.
-The helmets with the best fit, like the Troy Lee Stage or Fox Racing Rampage Pro Carbon, really cradle the back of your head.
+The helmets with the best fit really cradle the back of your head.
 This isn't directly a comfort issue as it pertains more to fit.
 That said, the two are connected in some ways.

 The M1 helmet carries CE, CPSC, and AS certifications.
 This helmet has a solid level of protection, even if it isn't using the latest and greatest technology.